 It’s bad enough when an automaker chooses an awkward name for a handsome vehicle.
 Bentley worsened the use of this strange nomenclature by affixing the badge to a strange and awkward vehicle.
 We all knew Bentley’s SUV was coming.
-Competing in the luxury market, even for a company which has addicted its clientele to sedans and grand touring machines, requires a high-riding hatch.
+Competing in the luxury market, even for a company that has addicted its clientele to sedans and grand touring machines, requires a high-riding hatch.
 But did Bentley need to style the EXP 9 F as though it came straight out of the late 80s?
-Crazy though it sounds – and with the acknowledgement that beauty is in the eye of the beholder – the EXP 9 F doesn’t look good from any angle.
+Crazy though it sounds – and with the acknowledgment that beauty is in the eye of the beholder – the EXP 9 F doesn’t look good from any angle.
 There’s a 6.0L W12 from the Continental under the hood.
 This Bentley will be fast.
 They all are.
 It’ll be opulent.
 They all are.
 But it won’t be pretty, and some Bentleys manage to be all three.

 Lamborghini Aventador J

 The Lamborghini Aventador J isn’t for sale, but it isn’t a concept car, either.
 It was for sale, but it sold for $2.76 million.
 Lamborghini says there won’t be another one of these outrageous Aventador-based roadsters.
 There is no climate control system.
 There is no high-end navigation system.
 There’s obviously no roof.
 And there’s no windscreen.
 But there is a 6.5L V12 that generates 700 horsepower.
 This is the kind of vehicle that racks up more miles in the back of an exotic car transporter than it does on city streets.